-The following image indicates the location of the battery and provides a visual representation of the removal procedure.
+The following image(s) indicate the location of the battery and provides a visual representation of the removal procedure.

-- 1. Peel the tape that secures the battery cable to the system board (applicable only if not peeled earlier). - 2.
-Disconnect the battery cable from the system board (applicable only if not disconnected earlier). - 3.
-Remove the five screws (M2x3) that secure the battery to the palm-rest and keyboard assembly. - 4.
-Lift the battery off the palm-rest and keyboard assembly.
+- 1. Remove the screw (M2x3.5) that secures the battery to the palm-rest assembly. - 2.
+Loosen the two captive screws that secure the battery to the palm-rest assembly. - 3.
+Peel off the tapes that secure the battery to the palm-rest assembly. - 4.
+Lift the battery off the palm-rest assembly.